PranavSriram18/genai_foundations/docs/series/moe.md

 not require an extra copy of parameters.

-Since K2 uses only 64 attention heads (compared to 128 in DV3), there is an increased need to reduce expert-parallel communication in order for it not to dominate during 1F1B.
-K2 achieves this by adopting "the smallest feasible EP parallelization strategy," partitioning experts across just 16 devices.
-Note that lower expert parallelism implies more experts per GPU, which implicitly smooths load (even if load is imbalanced across experts, it has a higher probability of being balanced across GPUs, due to the law of large numbers).
+Since K2 uses only 64 attention heads (compared to 128 in DV3), there is an increased need to reduce expert communication in order for it not to dominate during 1F1B.
+K2 achieves this by adopting "*the smallest feasible EP parallelization strategy,*" partitioning experts across just 16 devices.
+Note that lower EP implies more experts per GPU, which implicitly smooths load (even under *expert* imbalance, there's a higher likelihood of *GPU* balance, due to the law of large numbers).

 ### 6.3 Inference: Hot Expert Replication (DV3)
 The basic idea of replication is that during inference, we can monitor online statistics of expert